sahiliamsso/docs/source/admin-guide/saml.md

 ![federation-entityid.png](../img/saml/federation-entityid.png)

 ## Inbound SAML
-Gluu Server uses an open source product called Asimba to achieve inbound SAML.
-Asimba allows websites to use a single IDP for SSO even when the organization has multiple trusted IDPs.
-Please see the [Asimba website](http://www.asimba.org/site/) for more information.
+Inbound SAML allows users from external identity providers to SSO into services protected by the Gluu Server.
+The Gluu Server uses an open source product called [Asimba](http://www.asimba.org/site/) to achieve inbound SAML.
+Asimba allows SPs to use a single IDP for SSO even when users come from multiple trusted external IDPs.

-Gluu Server is shipped with the SAML Script which simplifies the process of using SAML Proxy.
-The SAML proxy configuration is made easy from the oxTrust admin interface.
-This section provides a step-by-step method of configuring the proxy with two (2) IDPs and a single SP.
+The Gluu Server is shipped with a SAML Script which simplifies the process of using Asimba.
+This section provides a step-by-step method of configuring Asimba with two (2) IDPs and a single SP.
 The administrator can add multiple IDPs or SPs if required using the same method.
-However, it is mandatory that all the SPs and IDPs are connected to the Asimba server, or the IDP that has the Asimba module enabled. i![asimba-overview](../img/asimba/overview.png)
+However, it is required that all SPs and IDPs are connected to the Asimba server, or the IDP that has the Asimba module enabled. i![asimba-overview](../img/asimba/overview.png)

 ### Required Setup